 Training, qualifications & experience

-Longer-term counselling may be needed when the issues you face have been around a long time, began early in life, or are affecting many different areas of your life – for example in cases of addiction or self-harm, or ongoing problems with depression, relationships or food.
+Longer-term counselling may be needed when the issues you face have been around a long time, began early in life, or are affecting many different areas of your life – for example in cases of undiagnosed ADHD, ASD, self-harm, or ongoing problems with depression, relationships.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).